Trendyol/stove/docs/how-to-write-tests/3.Dependencies/index.md

 ## Every system has the SystemOptions

-Every system accepts has a first parameter that implements `SystemOptions`.
+Every system accepts an options parameter that implements `SystemOptions`.
 For example;

 ```kotlin
 fun TestSystem.withKafka(
     options: KafkaSystemOptions = KafkaSystemOptions(),